Pain and Pain Symptom Management for Michigan Nurses

 - Mantra-based meditation training

 Virtual reality provides immersive experiences that absorb more of the brain’s attention.
-With fewer mental resources left to process pain signals, people perceive less pain.
-VR causes a reduction of the electrical signals through which neurons communicate.
-Further validation tests of EEG and investigation on VR effects are needed to better understand how our brain acts while immersed in a virtual world (VirtualTimes, 2021).
+With fewer mental resources left to process pain signals, people perceive less pain (Eley, 2023; Maddox et al., 2025).

 Tai chi and qigong are forms of traditional Chinese exercise that incorporate the concepts of two opposing forces—yin and yang.
-Both exercises are based on the idea and core principle that increasing energy in the body, known as chi, through gentle and repeated movements can enhance a person’s well-being (Marks, 2022; Winchester Hospital, 2022).
+Both exercises are based on the idea and core principle that increasing energy (chi) in the body through gentle and repeated movements can enhance a person’s well-being.
+Pain or sickness is believed to occur when the flow of chi is blocked or when yin and yang energies are out of balance.
+The joints are seen as gates that control the flow of chi and that can be opened by using slow and gentle swaying movements, deep breathing, and mental focus (LeWine 2024; Marks, 2022).

 Evaluating the Effectiveness of Interventions